cmu-cs-academy/desktop-cmu-graphics/README.md

 ```

 From there, the syntax for using the graphics package is identical to the
-online version of the framework.
+online version of the framework.You can find more details about how to use the
+graphics framework here on our [documentation page](https://academy.cs.cmu.edu/docs).

 ## Teacher Support and Documentation